This post may contain affiliate links. Please read our disclosure policy.

 Gingerbread Men

-• In a medium bowl whisk together the flour, ground ginger, cinnamon, nutmeg, ground cloves, baking soda, and salt.
+• In a medium bowl whisk flour, ground ginger, cinnamon, nutmeg, ground cloves, baking soda, and salt.

-• In a large bowl using an electric mixer, beat together the butter and sugars until fluffy.
-Then beat in the egg, vanilla, and molasses.
+• In a large bowl using an electric mixer, beat butter, sugar, and brown sugar until fluffy.
+Beat in egg, vanilla, and molasses.ย

 • Work with one ball of dough at a time.
 If the dough was in the fridge overnight, you may need to let it warm up for 10-15 minutes first.

-• On a well floured countertop using a well floured rolling pin, roll out one disc of the dough until it's about ¼ inch thick.
-Cut into shapes and place 1-2 inches apart on the cookie sheet.
+• On a well-floured countertop using a well-floured rolling pin, roll out one disc of the dough until it's about ยผ inch thick.
+Cut into shapes and place 1-2 inches apart on the cookie sheet.ย ย

 • Bake for 8-12 minutes until the tops are set.
-(This will depend on the size of your cookie cutters and the thickness of the dough).
+(This will depend on the size of your cookie cutters and the thickness of the dough).ย This yields between 25-36 cookies.

 Royal Icing

-• Whisk together the powdered sugar, corn syrup and milk.
+• Whisk powdered sugar, corn syrup, and milk.
 Mix in a little more milk or powdered sugar as necessary.

 Buttercream Frosting

-• In a large bowl using an electric mixer, beat the butter until fluffy.
+• In a large bowl using an electric mixer, beat butter until fluffy.ย

-• Beat in the powdered sugar about ½cup at a time, then beat in the milk or cream.
-Add in a little extra powdered sugar or milk/cream as necessary.
+• Beat in powdered sugar about ยฝ cup at a time, then beat in 1-2ย tablespoons milk or cream.
+Add in a little extra powdered sugar or milk/cream as necessary.ย ย

 • Frost the cookies using piping bags or a knife.